Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station.

-Civitavecchia Train Station represents a strategic point for most of the tourists arriving to the port.
-It allows, actually, to get to Rome in less than 1 hour.
-There are two ways to get from the port to the Civitavecchia train station: by foot and by bus.
+Civitavecchia Train Station is a strategic point for tourists arriving to the port.
+In fact, it allows you to reach Rome in less than 1 hour.
+There are two ways to get from the port of Civitavecchia to the train station: on foot or by bus.

-FROM THE PORT OF CIVITAVECCHIA TO THE RAILWAY STATION BY FOOT
+FROM THE PORT OF CIVITAVECCHIA TO THE TRAIN STATION ON FOOT

 Distance from the port: 1 km / 1.5 km (600 meters from Forte Michelangelo, 1.5 km from Largo della Pace)

 Travel time: 10/20 minutes

 From Fort Michelangelo, exit at Varco Fortezza and take via Giuseppe Garibaldi, then follow the directions for the train station.

 From Largo della Pace, go past the roundabout and take via XVI settembre, continue to the end of the street and turn right.
 Then take via Giuseppe Garibaldi and follow the signs for the train station.